rails/action_push_native/README.md

 ### Linking a Device to a Record

-A Device can be associated with any record in your application via the `record` polymorphic association:
+A Device can be associated with any record in your application via the `owner` polymorphic association:

 ```ruby
   user = User.find_by_email_address("jacopo@37signals.com")